If you have once lived in Berlin, I bet it wasn’t easy to just leave and forget about this special city.

 1. Street music performances

-During my 5 months of living in Berlin, I had spent an incredible amount of more than 50 euros on street music performers.
-As I never paid more than 1 euro for a single performance, I reckon I must have bumped into at least 60 street performances within 5 months.
+5 months in Berlin had me spend a total of more than 50 euros on street music performers.
+As I paid 1 euro on average for a single performance, I must have bumped into at least 50 street performances within 5 months.
 Not all of them was great, of course.
-Yet there were always elements of joy, passion and freedom being transmitted through the music that they played on the street.
+Yet there were always elements of joy, passion and freedom conveyed through their music.

 In Berlin, street artists can be found anywhere.
 There are single performers like this guy here who play under the S-Bahn rail with his voice rising far above the noisy sound of trains coming and leaving.
 I took the S-Bahn every day.
 Saw him only some days.
 Yet after all, he was the memory that remained as I said goodbye to Berlin, rather than any train ride.